nav-github01001/workshop-medical-assistant/README.md

 ## The Project
 This project is divided into two parts: The Frontend and The Backend

-The backend uses Python and SQLite(for prototyping) and the frontend is made using vanilla JS
+The backend uses Python and SQLite(for prototyping) and the frontend is made using CSS,HTML,vanilla JS

 ### Process
 The backend uses OpenAI API at its core [GPT-3.5], SQLite for conversational history.